jmc265/jeeb-uk/src/content/DigitalGarden/Posts/2024-04-10-simple-daily-note.md

 ```
 ````

-I am sure that looks lovely when rendered within Obsidian, but now that I just use VSCode on my computer and Markor in my phone, it means nothing.
+I am sure that looks lovely when rendered within Obsidian, but now that I just use VSCode on my computer and Markor on my phone, it means nothing.
+The information has been lost, locked within Obsidian.

 ```shell